 Dana has also written a vitally important ebook on homeopathic research which is regularly updated and is one of the most comprehensive and up-to-date resources for descriptions of and references to the 200+ clinical studies on homeopathy.
 This ebook, entitled Evidence Based Homeopathic Family Medicine, is also FULL of practical clinical information on how to treat 100 of the most common ailments that homeopaths tend to treat.
 This ebook is of great value to both practitioners and patients!

-Dana has also incorporated this ebook into an e-course called “Learning to Use a Homeopathic Medicine Kit,” which also incorporates short videos to create a practical and user-friendly way to learn to use homeopathic medicines.
+Dana has also incorporated this ebook into an e-course called “Learning to Use a Homeopathic Medicine Kit,” which also incorporates short videos (averaging 15 minutes) to create a practical and user-friendly way to learn to use homeopathic medicines.
 You will learn how to use 50 to 100 homeopathic medicines for common non-life-threatening health complaints.

 Dana founded Homeopathic Educational Services, America’s largest publisher and distributor of homeopathic books, tapes, software, and medicine kits.
 For 10 years he served as formulator and spokesperson for a line of homeopathic medicine manufactured by Nature’s Way, one of America’s leading natural products companies.